idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step05_kernel_object.md

          id=darcy-source
          caption=Source file for the `DarcyPressure` object.

-Since the application's source code has been modified, the executable must be recompiled:
+Since the source code has been modified, the executable must be recompiled:

 ```bash
 cd ~/projects/babbler